TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

     ddev poweroff

-The projects will stay configured and the database will be persisted.
+The projects will stay configured and databases will be persisted.

 Deleting a DDEV Instance
 ------------------------